NEWLY2014/AirlineSim-Enhancement-Suite/README.md

     - Edge: [edge://extensions](edge://extensions)
 4. In the upper right corner is a slide bar that says _enable developer_.
 Enable it.
 5. In the upper left should be a button that says _Load unpacked_.
 Click it.
-6. Find the folder (unziped!) from part 2 and select it.
+6. Find the folder (unzipped!) from part 2 and select it.

 The extensions should be added, and you can enable it.